Career-Specific Program OverviewFAQ

 - Execute competencies required for beginning practice as a Licensed Practical Nurse.

 Students attempting to enter the Practical Nursing program must be admitted to UACCM, have completed or be currently enrolled in pre-requisite courses before submitting a Practical Nursing Program Application online.
-The Practical Nursing Program Application and all documentation must be submitted by May 15 for the Fall (August) class and October 1 for the Spring (January) classes.
-Achieving a score of 102 or higher on the Pre-Admission Examination (PAX) will also be required.
-The TEAS is administered in February and September and may only be taken one time per application period.
+The Practical Nursing Program Application and all documentation must be submitted by May 15 for the Fall (August) class and October 15 for the Spring (January) classes.
+Achieving a score of 102 or higher on the Pre-Admission Examination (PAX) will also be required prior to the application deadline and may only be taken one time per application period.

 Students who are selected for admission into the Practical Nursing program must provide by the first day of class:

 - Tuberculosis assessment and clearance